Steve Collins: WBO middleweight champion

 Collins then moved to Belfast under the management of Barney Eastwood before basing himself in England where he joined Barry Hearn's Matchroom Boxing.
 Alongside him was Paul "Silky" Jones, his sparring partner and good friend who later went on to become WBO light-middleweight title holder.
 Collins was trained by Freddie King in the Romford training camp.

 In May 1994, Collins finally won a world title by defeating Chris Pyatt by stoppage in five rounds to become the WBO middleweight champion.
 Early in 1995, Collins relinquished this title without a defence as he was having difficulty making the 160lbs middleweight limit.

-In March 1995, Chris Eubank (41-0-2) had been scheduled to have a third WBO super-middleweight title fight against Ray Close.
+In March 1995, Chris Eubank (41–0–2) had been scheduled to have a third WBO super-middleweight title fight against Ray Close.
 Eubank and Close had two fights over the previous two years (their first fight a draw, and their second fight a narrow split decision win for Eubank), but Close was forced to withdraw from their scheduled third fight after failing an MRI brain scan.
 Collins then stepped into Close's place, moving up to super-middleweight to take on Eubank.

 WBO super-middleweight champion

 Collins defeated the then unbeaten long-reigning champion Chris Eubank in Millstreet, County Cork, Ireland, in March 1995, by unanimous decision (115–111, 116–114, 114–113), to win the WBO super-middleweight title.
-Collins had enlisted the help of a guru, and they led the press to believe that Collins would be hypnotised for the fight, which noticeably unsettled Eubank.
+Collins had enlisted the help of Tony Quinn, and they led the press to believe that Collins would be hypnotised for the fight, which noticeably unsettled Eubank.
 True to form, Collins sat in his corner and did not move, listening to headphones during Eubank's ring entrance.
 Collins knocked Eubank down in the eighth round, and was well ahead on the scorecards at the end of Round 9, but Eubank finished the fight strongly as he tried to save his unbeaten record and knocked Collins down in the tenth round, coming close to a stoppage.
 Eubank was unable to finish the job, and Collins held on for victory.

+The film One Night in Millstreet is about the March 1995 fight with Eubank.

 In their September 1995 rematch in Cork, Collins performed brilliantly, changing his usual fighting style by adopting wild, brawling tactics throughout which Eubank really struggled to deal with.
 Despite most TV pundits and commentators giving Collins a wide points victory with scorecards in the region of 117–111 and 118–110, the three judges saw the fight very differently with Collins only winning by a close split decision, 115–113, 115–113 and 114–115.
 Collins successfully defended his WBO super-middleweight title seven times, including two fights against Nigel Benn in 1996.